lweasel/piquant/docs/commands.rst

 In addition, if "background noise" reads are being simulated (i.e. the value of the ``--noise-perc`` option is greater than zero), the following two additional files are written:

 * ``flux_simulator_noise_expression.par``: A *FluxSimulator* parameters file suitable for creating a transcript expression profile for the set of transcripts that will be used to simulate background noise.
-* ``flux_simulator_noise_simulation.par``" A *FluxSimulator* parameter file suitable for simulating RNA-seq reads according to the created noise transcript expression profile.
+* ``flux_simulator_noise_simulation.par``: A *FluxSimulator* parameters file suitable for simulating RNA-seq reads according to the created noise transcript expression profile.

 Note that it is possible to execute the ``run_simulation.sh`` script directly; however by using the ``piquant`` command ``create_reads``, sets of reads for several combinations of sequencing parameters can be created simultaneously as a batch (see :ref:`Create reads <simulate-reads>` below).